jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

   information about adding video files to courses that run on Edge, see :ref:`Step 3.
 Upload a Video for an edx Edge Course <Post the Video Online>`.

-After a video administrator works with edX partner support to complete :ref:`preliminary setup<Video Getting Started>` for the entire institution, individual course teams can begin to upload video files for their courses in Studio.
+After a video administrator works with edX Partner Support to complete :ref:`preliminary setup<Video Getting Started>` for the entire institution, individual course teams can begin to upload video files for their courses in Studio.
 This section describes the specifications met by successful video